 Using a Children’s Trust and Other Options for Leaving Money to Children

-Answer: There are several options to achieve your objective without creating the need for a court ordered guardianship, which would be expensive and time consuming.
+Answer: There are several options to achieve your objective without creating the need for court-ordered guardianship, which would be expensive and time-consuming.

 Option 1 — Create a Children’s Trust for Your Grandchildren

 The first option would be to create a trust for each of the beneficiaries that are minors.
-In the trust agreement, you would name a trustee for that particular beneficiary, and parameters or guidelines for the trustee’s administration of the trust.
+In the trust agreement, you would name a trustee for that beneficiary and guidelines for the trustee’s administration of the trust.
 Under the beneficiary designation, you would name the trustee/minor child’s trust as the beneficiary.

 Option 2 — Open an Account with an Adult Listed as Trustee